colinta/SublimeDuplicateSelections/README.md

 DuplicateSelections
 ===================

+I wrote and use this plugin as an alternative to copy and pasting.

+First, you can use this command to duplicate the current line (or lines).

+Another common use case is when you need to copy some small bit of text, like a variable or method name.

+Select the text to copy, then `cmd+click` to place an empty cursor, then run this command to insert the selected text at the cursor position.

-If you have an equal number of empty selections (cursors) and selections, this command will place each selection at the corresponding cursor location.
+This can be extended to multiple selections: if you have an equal number of selections and cursors, this command will place each selection at the corresponding cursor location.

+Or, you can select some text and place *multiple* empty cursors, and the selection will be inserted at all the cursor locations.

 Installation
 ------------